actris-cloudnet/cloudnetpy/docs/source/installation.rst

 Installation Instructions
 =========================

-CloudnetPy can be installed on any computer supporting Python3.6 (or higher).
+CloudnetPy can be installed on any computer having Python3.10 (or higher).
 The actual installation procedure depends on the operating system.
-The instructions below are for Ubuntu.
+The instructions below are for Ubuntu 22.04.

 Python Installation
 -------------------